Polkadot-Heroes/CFPs/README.md

 - Focuses on specific technical or conceptual challenges, with an emphasis on practical solutions and community expertise.

 ### Hero-only session
-- Example: Master classes, Feedback for upcoming conference talk, etc.
+- Example: Master classes, feedback for upcoming conference talk, etc.
 - Hero-only sessions can provide an outlet for Heroes to hold sessions where they are seeking advice or feedback from other Heroes

 ### Joint learning sessions